pantercp/desktop-dashboard/README.md

 Completing an objective - This function asks you to define which objective you have completed and then enter the completion date.
 Once an Objective has a complete date it is treated as a Milestone.

-At the later stage - **Desktop Maker**, the objectives csv file is then used to access this information and then draws these objectives and milestones onto the desktop wallpaper.
+At the later stage - **Desktop Maker**, the objectives csv file is then used to access this information and then draws these objectives and milestones onto the desktop wallpaper image.

 ### Inspirational Image